-- Prevent the creation of microplastics by being careful not to toss plastic products in water ways, beaches or open spaces. - Pick up trash -especially plastics- whenever you see it, especially in ponds, streams, rivers, beaches, when possible. - Participate in organized clean-up activities as much as you can. - Look up products on the Internet and choose not to buy products containing microbeads.
+- Prevent the creation of microplastics by being careful not to toss plastic products in water ways, beaches or open spaces. - Pick up trash -especially plastics- whenever you see it, especially in ponds, streams, rivers, beaches, when possible. - Participate in organized clean-up activities as much as you can.
+Use our map to find a clean-up near you - Look up products on the Internet and choose not to buy products containing microbeads.
 Choose products that have natural exfoliators instead. - Consider changing the way you wash your clothing to reduce the number of microfibers that are released.
 There are also bags and other devices you can use in your washing machine to collect the fibers. - Consider purchasing items made of natural fibers, when possible. - Do not wash off lint from your dryer down the drain.
 Dispose of it on the trash.